Shoe Bank Canada is a non-profit social enterprise operating in Canada and a registered charitable organization.

 - Individuals on a fixed income

-As you can see, there are so many determining factors that cause individuals to be inneed of a decent pair of shoes.
-At Shoe Bank Canada, westrive to collect every type of footwear to accommodate as many individuals and as many situations as possible.
+There are many determining factors that cause individuals to be in need of a decent pair of shoes.
+At Shoe Bank Canada, we strive to collect every type of footwear to accommodate as many individuals and as many situations as possible.

-Dymon Storage has been instrumental in Shoe Bank Canada’s growing success since 2012 by donating trucking services, collection boxes and dedicated year-round staff.
-Dymon offers all of its facilities across Ottawa as official drop-off locations for shoe donations and partners with local organizations to host an annual shoe drive.
-In addition to acting as the base of operations for the Ontario chapter of Shoe Bank Canada, Dymon provides the storage space needed to sort, pack and warehouse the donated new and gently used shoes for distribution.
+DYMON has been instrumental in Shoe Bank Canada’s growing success since 2012 by donating trucking services, collection boxes and dedicated year-round staff.
+DYMON offers all of its facilities across Ottawa as official drop-off locations for shoe donations and partners with local organizations to host an annual shoe drive.
+In addition to acting as the base of operations for the Ontario chapter of Shoe Bank Canada, DYMON provides the storage space needed to sort, pack, and warehouse the donated new and gently used shoes for distribution.

 DYMON is also redefining its corporate social responsibility commitments.
 While the company grows, their commitment and integration into the communities where they operate has grown exponentially.
 In a relationship that is now over seven years old, DYMON plays a central role in helping Shoe Bank Canada to distribute tens of thousands of pairs of shoes to over 10,000 families in about 40 communities in Canada.
 While DYMON’s interests are primarily focused on supporting the Ottawa region, their involvement with SBC is creating value across the country.